 Exegetical and theological foundations underlying the biblical notion of holiness in both the Old and New Testaments.
-Biblical texts in their historical-cultural context, with a view to uncovering the biblical notion of holiness and integrating it into a Christian worldview.
+Biblical texts in their historical-cultural context, with a view to uncovering biblical understandings of holiness and integrating them into a Christian worldview.
 Prerequisites: BIB101; THE201; minimum sophomore standing.